mdxtoc/qtpi/docs/QKD_results.md

-(If you are reading the html version of this note, and the non-ASCII symbols like &rarr; &radic; and so on look funny in your browser, make sure it knows it's reading a UTF-8 file.
-I had that problem too.)
 (I've deleted the html version of this file because git's rendering of this file is superior to an html browser's.
 So it's available at

     github.com/mdxtoc/qtpi/blob/master/docs/QKD_results.md